Dimpasxal/PriceWise-PDF-hosting/README.md

 # PriceWise-PDF-hosting
-This repo hosts the PriceWise working paper.
+This repo hosts the PriceWise working paper and privacy policy.